How Long Does It Take To Get Pregnant?

-Why Does It take Longer to Get Pregnant?
+Why Does It Take Longer to Get Pregnant?

 There are many reasons for delayed pregnancy with a couple.
 The cause may be due to the female or male partner.
 The following reasons are attributed to the female partner:

-- Polycystic Ovarian Syndrome (PCOS): This is a condition where there is growth of cysts along with enlarged ovaries.
+- Polycystic Ovarian Syndrome (PCOS): This is a condition where there is the growth of cysts along with enlarged ovaries.
 Women with this condition produce high levels of androgen that interfere with the body’s ability to produce a healthy egg.

 - Diminished ovarian reserve (DOR): Some women’s reserve of eggs diminishes more rapidly than others and find it harder to conceive.

 - Improper functioning of the hypothalamus or pituitary gland.
 These glands are responsible for the optimum conditions for conceiving.